roshansthomas/voterocket-lab/README.md

 **12.** Provide the following values when prompted:

-- Please select from one of the above mentioned services: `GraphQL`
+- Please select from one of the below mentioned services: `GraphQL`
 - Provide API name: `voterocket`
-- Choose an authorization type for the API: `API key`
+- Choose the default authorization type for the API `API key`
 - Enter a description for the API key: `default`
 - After how many days from now the API key should expire (1-365): `7`
-- Do you want to configure advanced settings for the GraphQL API? `No, I am done.`
+- Do you want to configure advanced settings for the GraphQL API `No, I am done.`
-- Do you have an annotated GraphQL schema? `N`
+- Do you have an annotated GraphQL schema? `No`
-- Do you want a guided schema creation? `Y`
-- What best describes your project: `Single object with fields (e.g. “Todo” with ID, name, description)`
+- Choose a schema template: `Single object with fields (e.g., “Todo” with ID, name, description)`
-- Do you want to edit the schema now?
-(Y/n) `Y`
+- Do you want to edit the schema now? (y/N) `y`

 Voterocket's schema requires a `Candidate` with an `id`, `name`, `description` and count of `votes` received.